 It must also be able to integrate with other systems used by the company, such as accounting software and inventory management systems.
 Additionally, the ERP system should be easy to use and provide accurate information on time.

-Using an ERP requirements checklist, you can ensure that your business clearly understands what it wants from an ERP system and effectively communicate those needs to potential vendors.
+Using an ERP business requirements template, you can ensure that your business understands what it wants from an ERP system and effectively communicate those needs to potential vendors.